+Particulars As at As at

-As at March 31, 2020 As at March 31, 2019
+March 31, 2021 March 31, 2020

-a) Claims against the Company not acknowledged as debts

-Income tax demands, under appeal 2,259 2,431
+Claims against the Company not acknowledged as debts Income tax demands, under appeal 2,259 2,259

-Others - 168

-The income tax authorities have made certain adjustments relating to transfer pricing and other disallowances to taxable income for various assessment years i.e. 2009-2010 to 2018-19.
-The Company is contesting the aforesaid demands and the management, based on external advise, believes that its position will likely be upheld in the appellate process.
-No expense has been accrued in these Ind AS financial statements for demands raised.
-The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the Company's financial position and results of operations.
-The Company does not expect any reimbursements in respect of the above contingent liabilities.
+The income tax authorities have made certain adjustments to taxable income relating to transfer pricing and other disallowances for various assessment years from 2009-2010 to 2019-20.
+The Company is contesting the aforesaid demands and the management, based on external advise, believes that its position will likely be upheld in the appellate process and the ultimate outcome of these proceedings will not have a material adverse effect on its financial position and results of operations.
+Therefore, no expense has been accrued in the financial statements for demands raised.